la2050/archive/_projects/2016/global-homeboy-network-connecting-through-kinship.md

   - 'Money '
   - Volunteers
   - Publicity/awareness
+project_description: >-
+  The Global Homeboy Network is an extension of Father Greg Boyle’s pioneering work with East L.A. gang members.
+Rooted in the belief that there is no “them,” only “us,” the Homeboy model combines therapeutic services and job training in an environment of unconditional acceptance.
+The Global Homeboy network helps other organizations tailor the model to fit their own communities, and collectively advocate on behalf of those who have been denied a voice.
 project_impact: >-
   ["Social & emotional support","Cultural events","Total number of local social
   media friends and connections Angelenos have"]